 We all know that the pandemic hit us hard but on the brighter side it also made every one sit up and notice their lifestyles.
 There's a clear upward curve in global environmental awareness.
 We believe, 2021 is an year of opportunity to change the way we think and approach our daily lives.
 Let's see how fashion can, should and will change us and our planet.

-Fashion is the second most polluting industry in the world in the world.
+Fashion is the second most polluting industry in the world.
 As the loss of biodiversity, soil degradation and global warming escalate - it's time that we take a step further that goes beyond Sustainable Think and look at Regenerative Fashion.

 We stand with pride to say that our Eri Silk pieces are part of Regenerative Agriculture.
 The textiles have been handcrafted by the skilled tribal artisans in quaint villages who weave magic with their nimble fingers, amidst the beautiful, lush green forests of Assam - home to some of the world's most beautiful wild silks and plethora of plants that can are grown, nurtured and collected to make loveliest of natural dyes.